 Entrepreneurs who bootstrap businesses will tell you that the best way to learn is by actually getting your hands dirty and learning by doing, or experiential learning.
 I’ve been doing this for over 20 years as a serial entrepreneur.
 As long as I had a passion for a business, I always knew I would be able to figure it out along the way, even if the learning curve took many years.

 Now, as a professional speaker, that learning curve is worth a lot of money.
 I spent years in the college of hard knocks to learn things that can’t be or aren’t taught in a regular college.
-That’s because I’ve learned that valuable information by actually doing it, making many mistakes along the way.
+That’s because I’ve learned that valuable information by actually doing it.
+But I’ve made many mistakes along the way.

 Experiential learning isn’t something new.
 In fact, Aristotle coined the phrase “for the things we have to learn before we can do them, we learn by doing them” in 350 BC.
-Luckily experiential learning is making a big comeback as organizations realize that they get a better ROI when participants have a combination of lecture and hands-on experience.
+Luckily experiential learning is making a big comeback.
+Organizations realize that they get a better ROI when participants have a combination of lecture and hands-on experience.

 The learning pyramid or the cone of learning, was developed by the NTL Institute and finds that learners retain approximately: